Breath of the Wild 2: Will playable Zelda & multiplayer co-op come to the sequel?

 For years now we’ve seen Zelda as a damsel in distress, but if recent rumours are anything to go by, she could be a fully playable heroine in the sequel.

 Continue reading below for all the details we have on the topic.

-There is some weight behind this theory, as Zelda’s clothing and new haircut in the recent trailer imply that she will be going on an adventure, rather than sitting safely on her throne in Hyrule.
+There is some weight to this theory, as Zelda’s clothing and new haircut in the most recent trailer imply that she will be going on an adventure, rather than sitting on her throne in Hyrule.

 The trailer for BOTW 2 shows Link and Zelda journeying together through a dungeon on the back of a giant elephant-looking creature.